LiskHQ/lisk-docs/docs/building-on-lisk/interacting-with-the-blockchain.md

 :::

 :::note
-A **Contract** (in ethers.js) is an abstraction which represents a connection to a specific contract on the Lisk Network, so that applications can use it like a normal JavaScript object.
+A **Contract** (in ethers.js) is an abstraction that represents a connection to a specific contract on the Lisk Network, so that applications can use it like a normal JavaScript object.
 :::

-For reading and writing to contracts, provide a `Signer` object instead of a `Provider` object:
+For reading and writing contracts, provide a `Signer` object instead of a `Provider` object:

 ```javascript
 // read & write